Rupam0104/Demo/README.md

 # Demo
-This a a demo of using git and github
+This a a demo of using git and github.